Multithreading in Go and Java: types of tasks and solution patterns

 (Java: BlockingQueue + ExecutorService)

-[CPU-bound] Computing and data processing ──▶ Go: Goroutines + WaitGroup
+[CPU-bound] computations and data processing ──▶ Go: goroutines + WaitGroup

 ──▶ Java: ExecutorService / ForkJoinPool